Charged Scalar Field at Future Null Infinity via Nonlinear Hyperboloidal Evolution: Abstract

 \section{Abstract}

-Quasinormal modes and power-law late-time decay tails of a charged scalar field in a charged black hole background have been studied, but never in the fully non-linear regime, as far as we know.
-In this paper, we study the dependence of these properties on the charges of scalar field and black hole.
-For the quasinormal modes, a fit of the spherical fundamental mode is shown for the purely uncharged case and compared to the charged one.
-We also see for the first time the transition from gravitational decay to pure electromagnetic decay, and show disagreement with the oscillation frequency between real and imaginary parts of the scalar field prescribed in the literature.
-Full non-linear evolutions of hyperboloidal slices in spherical symmetry were used to obtain our results, allowing for the extraction of signals at future null infinity.
+Quasinormal modes and power-law late-time decay tails of a charged scalar field {\high on a charged black hole have been considered in the literature, and here we use the hyperboloidal formalism to present an independent comparison to prior non-linear results.} {\high For the quasinormal modes we show a fit of the spherical fundamental mode for the purely uncharged case and compare it to the charged one.
+We obtain good agreement with prior prescriptions for the oscillation frequency between real and imaginary parts of the scalar field, as well as for the exponent of the power-law decay.} Full non-linear evolutions of hyperboloidal slices in spherical symmetry were used to obtain our results, allowing for the extraction of signals at future null infinity.\footnote{Note: this version of the paper has been revised to take into account the comments in~\cite{Hod:2025miv}. }